jpcr9/EZfix/Readme.md

 ## About

-A PowerShell and Windows Forms IT support project focused on practical triage, readable results and evidence collection.
-Source is included for inspection.
+A personal, still-evolving project, built while learning practical Windows troubleshooting and PowerShell - not a polished commercial tool, so expect occasional rough edges and features still in progress.
+It focuses on practical triage, readable results and evidence collection.
+Source is included for anyone who wants to look under the hood, and feedback or issue reports are welcome.

 MIT license.
 See [LICENSE](LICENSE).